Coliving Spaces in Sri Lanka

 Sri Lanka has a rich history.
 It was first colonized by the Portuguese who landed on the island in 1505.
 They were replaced by the Dutch in the 17th century.
 It became a British colony in 1802 and finally gained its independence in 1948.

 There’s plenty to see and do in Sri Lanka.
 You can go to Yala National Park to see elephants roaming freely.
 If elephants aren’t your thing (but doesn’t everyone like them?), go on a tour of a tea plantation or take a train, the Yal Devi (Queen of Jaffna) Express to see the countryside.
 The train will take you from Jaffna to Colombo.
 Or take a train from Ella to Kandy.

-If you fancy a snack, try one of the Sri Lankans favourite, the hopper.
-It is made with a rice flour batter flavoured with spices and coconut milk.
+If you fancy a snack, try one of the Sri Lankan's favorites, the hopper.
+It is made with a rice flour batter flavored with spices and coconut milk.
 The batter is shaped into a kind of bowl and filled with fried eggs.
 This snack is ideal for breakfast.
 Alternatively, buy a spicy samosa or two, or delicious Chinese rolls.

 Facts about Sri Lanka: